Galbreath Oral History Project

 Students: Matthew Thompson, Garrett Morrow , Thomas Eddy, Chris O’Sullivan, Karl Byrn, Colin Close

-Partners: SSU Preserves; History 500; Relatives and Friends of Fred Galbreath
+Partners: Center for Environmental Inquiry; History 500; Relatives and Friends of Fred Galbreath

 During Spring semester 2011, graduate students in History 500 conducted interviews with 4 members of Fred Galbreath’s family and 3 long-time friends.
 Each interviewee was asked a standard suite of 21 questions.
 Audio and sometimes video recordings were made of each interview and later transcribed by students.
 After the intial set of interviews with History 500 students, one of the students, Matt Thompson, was hired during the summer of 2011 to conduct follow up interviews with some participants and to transcribe a 1995 video of Fred Galbreath at Humboldt State University discussing management of the ranch.
 Follow up interviews included documenting historic sites on a maps and a field visit with interviewee Charlie Hiatt.
 All pertinent audio and video data were transcribed.
 A brief summary of statements regading land management issues were summarized.Interviewees signed agreement of informed consent that allows the resulting materials to be available in SSU's Shultz Library and through the Galbreath Wildlands Preserve.: